Sarah Toscano: 2023–2024: victory at Amici 23 and Sarah

 In September 2023, Toscano auditioned for the 23rd edition of Amici di Maria De Filippi, the musical talent show broadcast on Canale 5, successfully entering the initial phase.
 In March 2024, she advanced to the evening phase, joining the team led by coaches Lorella Cuccarini and Emanuel Lo.
 The following May, she reached the final and emerged as the winner.

-During the show, she released several songs, including the single "Sexy magica", which reached number 83 on the FIMI singles chart.
+During the show – with the name of "Sarah" alone – she released several songs, including the single Touché", "Viole e violini", "Mappamondo" and "Sexy magica", which reached number 83 on the FIMI singles chart.
 All songs were later included in her EP of the same name, released on 17 May 2024, by Warner, debuting at number 12 on the FIMI albums chart.

 From 15 June to 28 August 2024, Toscano embarked on her first summer tour, "Sarah Live Summer 2024".
 That summer, she also appeared at major music events, including RDS Summer Festival, Battiti Live, and 105 Summer Festival.
 On 16 July, she opened for the Black Eyed Peas in Milan.
 On 26 July, she released the single "Roulette", included in the streaming re-issue of her self-titled EP.
 In August, Apple Music named her the "Up Next Italia" artist, an initiative promoting emerging talents, which she celebrated with a performance at the amphitheater in Piazza del Liberty, Milan, on 12 September.

 On 29 September 2024, during the first episode of the 24th edition of Amici, she previewed her new single "Tacchi (fra le dita)", set for release on 4 October.
-In November, she collaborated with British singer Bea and Her Business on the Italian version of "Safety Net".
+In November, she collaborated with British singer-songwriter Bea and her Business on the Italian version of "Safety Net".